Reasionlee/Skills/content/slides/Bearing Early Anomaly Detection and Fault Diagnosis Based on Deep Learning/index.md

 - variable operating conditions
 - high load

-bearings easy to fail.
+Bearings easy to fail

 ---

 ## Aim

-Ensure the stable operation of equipment:
+Ensure the stable operation of the equipment:

 - detect and diagnose bearing failures